MahmoudAlyy/Docker-on-demand/README.md

 # Docker-on-demand
-Django V2 web application to launch docker instances and interact with them using CLI.
+Dockerized Django V2 web application to launch docker instances and interact with them using CLI.